cerebral/cerebral/docs/introduction/what_is_cerebral.md

 ## Complex business logic
 The third ingredient of building applications is expressing business logic.
 Very typically in frameworks expressing business logic is done with plain methods.
 You call a method and off you go.
 Solutions like [RxJS](http://reactivex.io/rxjs/) can help you handle very complex asynchronous logic, but having a framework that gives you an opinionated and strict way of managing asynchronous code, side effects and general business logic is less common.

-> **Cerebral** helps you handle the complexity of each of these ingredients in an opinionated yet simple way
+> **Cerebral** helps you handle the complexity of each of these ingredients in an opinionated and simple way